 Some days before the event we had a discussion on how to approach the overall process and come up with a plan.

-To sum up all the research, we built a spreadsheet on Google Docs and worked together to scan the 200+ attendees and fill in some contact forms, email address, and a little bio.
+To sum up all the research, we built a spreadsheet on Google Docs and worked together to scan the 200+ attendees and fill in some contact forms, email addresses, and a little bio.

-This research and document was our starting point on reaching out to freelancers, developers, web development agencies and theme shops to ask for an opportunity to meet & chat in Bucharest.
+This research and document was our starting point for reaching out to freelancers, developers, web development agencies, and theme shops to ask for an opportunity to meet & chat in Bucharest.

 Follow up on the discussions after the event

 A few days after WordCamp Bucharest we are at the point where the real work just begins.
-We exchanged a lot of business cards, discussed possible partnerships.
-Now it’s time to find a way on how we can help developers, agencies, theme shops and freelancers with TranslatePress.
+We exchanged a lot of business cards and discussed possible partnerships.
+Now it’s time to find a way on how we can help developers, agencies, theme shops, and freelancers with TranslatePress.

 A big Thank You to everyone! 🙂

 Our colleague, Cristian Antohe also applied as a speaker with a presentation on “WordPress in More Languages“.
 As you can see in the link, he talked about localization, theme and plugin translations, multilingual plugins and offered some SEO tips for multilingual sites.